 |

-River 4WD Track to Tjaynera Falls at Sandy Creek
+Tjaynera Falls at Sandy Creek

-Rd to Daly River Rd (4WD) : The 4WD track travelling
+Litchfield Rd to Daly River Rd (4WD)

-crossings .
-This track is closed during the wet.
-If
+has a number of creek crossings .
+This track is closed

-you are planning to travel this road through it is
+during the wet.
+If you are planning to travel this road

-for the Reynolds
+is required for the Reynolds

-uncrowded waterfalls such as Tjaynera & Surprise Creek
+and attractive uncrowded waterfalls such as Tjaynera

-hours one way not including stops.
+time is 3.5 hours one way not including stops.

 |